python-cmd2/cmd2/docs/install.rst

 Installing
 ----------
-First you need to make sure you have Python 2.7 or Python 3.4+, pip_, and setuptools_.
+First you need to make sure you have Python 3.4+, pip_, and setuptools_.
 Then you can just use pip to install from PyPI_.

 .. _pip: https://pypi.python.org/pypi/pip